 Justin ElliottVice President, Government Affairsjustinelliott@apta.org

 Justin Elliott has 20 years of government and public affairs experience.
-As vice president of government affairs, he leads the association's legislative and regulatory priorities at both the state and federal level.
-He has held several positions at APTA since joining the association in 2002, having previously served as APTA's director of state government affairs from 2008-2015, and associate director of state government affairs from 2002-2008.
+As vice president of government affairs at APTA, he leads the association's legislative and regulatory priorities at both the state and federal levels.
+He has held several positions at APTA since joining the association in 2002, serving as APTA's director of state government affairs from 2008-2015, and associate director of state government affairs from 2002-2008.
 Prior to joining APTA, he worked at KM Strategies, a government affairs and issue management firm.
 He was the communications director for Fairfax County Supervisor Penelope A. Gross and also served as an advisor on her successful reelection campaign.
 He got his start on Capitol Hill serving as an intern in the offices of Sen Charles Robb and Rep Tom Davis, both of Virginia.
 He received his bachelor's degree in communications and minor in political science from Virginia Tech.

 Michael MatlackDirector, Congressional Affairsmichaelmatlack@apta.org

 Michael Matlack joined APTA in 1999.
 Before joining the association, he was manager of congressional relations for the National Society of Professional Engineers, in charge of its political action committee, grassroots programs, and lobbying on education and research issues.
 He also worked at Pearson & Pipkin Inc, a small consulting firm; the Republican National Committee; and as an intern for former Rep Richard Pombo.
 He oversees the Congressional Affairs Department, which includes advancing the association's legislative priorities on Capitol Hill through federal lobbying, grassroots, and political action.